About Brittany E. Wyche, PhD, LCMHCS, NCC

-Professionally, after receiving undergraduate degrees in English & Psychology, I worked for two years in the mental healthcare system as a staff member in a residential program.
-My experiences working with adolescents in the group home setting prompted me to seek out additional training and education, specifically leading me to pursue my MA in Counseling at Wake Forest University.
-Since graduating in 2012 and receiving my provisional license (LPCA in 2012-2014), I have worked in various mental health care settings, including extensive time working in the college setting.
+Since graduating from Wake Forest University with my MA in Counseling in 2012 and receiving my provisional license (LPCA in 2012-2014), I have worked in various mental health care settings, including extensive time working in the college setting.
 I became a fully Licensed Clinical Mental Health Counselor (LCMHC - formerly a Licensed Professional Counselor) in 2014.
 After becoming increasingly interested in how all counselors are trained or prepared to work with clients’ trauma experiences, I returned to school.
 I engaged in research on trauma-informed teaching and learning, and also studied the impact of trauma on human development and family systems.
 I additionally gained experience and skill in helping teach, train, and supervise other counselors on trauma-related work.
-I earned my PhD from the University of North Carolina at Greensboro in 2021, and received my supervisory license, LCMHCS, later that year.
+I earned my PhD from the University of North Carolina at Greensboro in 2021, and received my supervisory license, Licensed Clinical Mental Health Counselor Supervisor (LCMHCS), later that year.
+I have also maintained a National Certified Counselor credential (NCC) since 2012.

 In addition to my part-time private practice, Salem Bloom Counseling, I work as an Assistant Teaching Professor at Wake Forest University in the Department of Counseling.
 I teach undergraduate and graduate on-campus courses, as well as online graduate courses, through the department.
-I am able to see clients who attend or work at Wake Forest University in a very limited, case-by-case capacity, provided that I am not an instructor or supervisor for them, or do not have another conflicting dual relationship.
+I am able to see clients who attend or work at Wake Forest University in a limited, case-by-case capacity, provided that I am not an instructor or supervisor for them, or do not have another conflicting dual relationship.
+If you are part of the Wake Forest community and would like to discuss what a working relationship could look like, please feel free to reach out.

 To learn more about my professional experiences, read my CV.